Jean-Paul Rodrigue (2017), New York:

 powers were the first to improve significantly the maritime technology

-in terms of speed and offense/defense capacity and were thus able
+in terms of military potential and were thus able

 to establish maritime trading roads and colonies all over the world,